binary-glitch00103011/ai-dispatcher/README.md

 1. **Install:** Download the files, open your terminal in that folder, and type:
    `sudo make && sudo make install`
-2. **Setup:** Create a text file in your home folder at `.config/ai.conf` and list your AIs like this:
+2. **Setup:** Edit the config file in your home folder at `.config/ai.conf` and list your AIs like this:
    `-g:gemini`
 3. **Talk:** Type `ai -g Hello there!` and your message will be sent to Gemini instantly.

-HEADS UP: This code is currently in "Draft" status.
-I am building this as a 3-man digital team (binary-glitch [Human] PM, Gemini [AI] Architect, and Electra [AI] Inspector).
+HEADS UP: This code is currently in beta status.
+I am building this as a 3-man digital team (me, binary-glitch [Human] PM, Gemini [AI] Architect, and Electra [AI] Inspector).
 It is released now for peer review and feedback.

 Current Goal
-Creating a lean, hardened C++ gateway for multiple AI providers (Gemini, Makulu, etc.) using `execvp()` to bypass shell injection risks.
+Creating a lean, hardened C++ gateway for multiple AI providers (Gemini, Makulu, Llama/Ollama, etc.) using `execvp()` to bypass shell injection risks.

 Seeking Feedback On:
 • The `execvp()` argument handling logic.